nisadefneAKSU/CS58010-Scalable-Learning-Systems/README.md

 ---

-Add FedALA and G-FedALA Files

-Place the following files in the OpenFGL repository structure:

 ### Algorithm Implementation Folders
+Place the following files in the OpenFGL repository structure to add FedALA and G-FedALA:

 ```
 OpenFGL/
 ├── openfgl/